aspose-tex/Aspose.TeX-Documentation/net/getting-started/licensing/_index.md

 You can easily download Aspose.TeX for .NET product for evaluation purposes.
 Please refer to the [Aspose.TeX for .NET download page](https://www.nuget.org/packages/Aspose.TeX/) to find out the latest version.
 The evaluation download is same as the purchased download.
 The evaluation version simply becomes licensed when you add a few lines of code to apply the license.

 ### **Evaluation Version Limitations**
-Evaluation version of Aspose.TeX (without a license specified) provides full product functionality except that only four first pages can be obtained in output document.
+Evaluation version of Aspose.TeX (without a license specified) provides full product functionality except that only up to four first pages can be obtained in output document.
 Also those pages will be stamped by evaluation mode watermark.

 If you want to try Aspose.TeX out without evaluation limitations, request a 30 day temporary license.
 Please refer to [How to get a Temporary License?](http://www.aspose.com/corporate/purchase/faqs/temporary-license.aspx) for more information.